• Brands

 How To Use A Leaf Blower

 A leaf blower can be a fantastic and versatile tool in the yard, but proper leaf blower etiquette and safety should be followed.
-From cleaning the rain gutters to drying off the driveway,
+From cleaning the rain gutters to drying off the driveway, its important to be aware of the debris your blower will pick up and where it will be blowing it.

 Read the manual!